RachaelSMathew/spellChecker/README.md

-# I created a spellchecker with Python.
+# So I created a spellchecker with Python.
 The “dictionary” is collected from the texts of multiple novels, like the Harry Potter Series, Hunger Games, and Chronicles of Narnia, that you can find in the `fileDict` directory(I’m a big book nerd!).

 **NOTE: This is still the beta version(There might be some hiccups)!**